N-Andronopoulos/coredns-mikrotik/README.md

 ## Description

 A quick and dirty project to have a CoreDNS and simple API to update zone records (with NestJS).
-It supports docker and a API key for "security".
+It supports docker and an API key for "security".

 ## Installation